shoui520/adrenaline_disc_swap/README.md

 PSP multi-disc ISO/CSO switcher for PS Vita Adrenaline / pspemu using the INFERNO/UMD9660 ISO driver path.

 Important: Adrenaline Bubble Manager bubbles do not properly use the INFERNO driver (tested with CSO games).
-To use this disc swapper, you need to launch the game in the PSP XMB using Adrenaline.
+To use this disc swapper, you need to launch the game in the PSP XMB using Adrenaline or patch your bubbles with [my ABM fork](https://github.com/shoui520/AdrenalineBubbleManager/releases).
 ## Install

 Download the latest [release](https://github.com/shoui520/adrenaline_disc_swap/releases) (.prx)